Unleash/unleash/website/docs/integrations/jira-server-plugin-installation.md

 If you have an Unleash enterprise license you're welcome to reach out to us at sales@getunleash.io for a free plugin license, otherwise you'll need to try the plugin for 30 days free or purchase a license through the marketplace.

-Once you've downloaded the plugin artifact, you'll need to click the Manage Apps link in Jira's administration menu.
+Once you've downloaded the plugin artifact, you'll need to follow the Manage apps link in Jira's administration menu.

+On the Manage apps page, use the "upload app" button.

 ![Jira Manage Apps - Upload App](/img/jira_upload_app.png)